nesanders/MAenvironmentaldata/docs/_posts/2023-10-20-eea-dp-cso-ej_modeling.md

 In 2021, Massachusetts [enacted a new law](https://malegislature.gov/Laws/SessionLaws/Acts/2020/Chapter322), the [Sewage Notification Act](https://www.wbur.org/news/2021/01/06/cso-notification-bill-sewage-river-baker), which [requires public notification](https://www.mass.gov/regulations/314-CMR-1600-notification-requirements-to-promote-public-awareness-of-sewage-pollution) of CSO discharges.
 This law generated a new data resource, a table in the [MA EEA Data Portal]({{ site.url }}{{ site.baseurl }}/data/EEADP_all.html) for CSO discharge events.

 The availability of this new dataset allows us to revisit the distributional impacts of CSO discharges in MA a decade after the dataset collected by NECIR in 2011.
-In particular, in this post, we examine the first five months of data collected under the new law, from the second half of 2022.
-As we will see below, this new dataset has limitations, but it does allow us to draw some insight into how the water pollution conditions in the Commonwealth have changed over a decade that has seen the culmination of hundreds of millions of dollars of [sewage pollution mitigation work by MWRA](https://www.mwra.com/cso/pcmapa.html) and other sewer operators.

-When comparing results in this analysis to the previous analysis of 2011 data, keep in mind that the 2022 data is available only for July through December and does not constitute a full year of reporting.
+In our earlier post, ["% post_title 2023-02-04-eea-dp-cso-ej_modeling %"]({% post_url 2023-02-04-eea-dp-cso-ej_modeling %}), we explored the first six months of data reported through this platform.
+In this post, we update that analysis to report on the first full year (actually, the first 15 months) of sewage pollution data using the same methodology.

 The [environmental justice data used in this analysis]({{ site.url }}{{ site.baseurl }}/data/EPA_EJSCREEN.html) comes from the [US EPA EJSCREEN tool](https://www.epa.gov/ejscreen/what-ejscreen) (2023 demographics).
 Latitude and longitude coordinates for the CSO outfalls were retrieved from [a state publication](https://www.mass.gov/doc/permittee-and-outfall-lists/download), also [archived on this site]({{ site.url }}{{ site.baseurl }}/data/ma_permittee-and-outfall-lists.xlsx).
 Both the EJ SCREEN and CSO data are available in the [{{ site.data.site_config.site_abbrev }} database]({{ site.url }}{{ site.baseurl }}/data/index.html)